VadimBoev/rawdrawandroid-for-Windows/README.md

 - **7-zip**
 - **you should install gnuwin32 3.81 (and newer)**
 Review the Makefile and change the relative paths to your folders.
 You may also have to change the path to 7-zip
+Нou may also need to recreate the signature file.
+For build apk start Command Line Windows (cmd.exe)
+Use "cd" and navigate to the path to your project
+Use the command "path to GNUmake", I had it like this: "C:\Program Files (x86)\GnuWin32\bin\make.exe"
+Then the process of compiling and assembling the project will go on

 # Thanks
 CnLohr <3